Table-Side/Database/readme.md

 # Tableside: Postgres Backend

-The custom postgres `docker` image that sets up the users and databases necessary for the project.
+The custom postgres `Docker` image that sets up the users and databases necessary for the project.

 ## Setup